 What is a limited purpose FSA (LPFSA)?

 An LPFSA covers “limited” eligible expenses such as out-of-pocket dental and vision items, services, and procedures.
-If you’re enrolled in an HSA, you can have a LPFSA too (these are sometimes refered to as an “HSA compatible FSA”).
+If you’re enrolled in an HSA, you can have an LPFSA too.
+These are sometimes refered to as an “HSA compatible FSA”.

-Like a health FSA, the maximum annual contribution amount is the same for an LPFSA (currently $2,750).
-LPFSAs may also have the $550 maximum carryover, depending on the employer’s plan.
+Like a health FSA, the maximum annual contribution amount is the same for an LPFSA ($3,050 for 2023).
+LPFSAs may also have the 2023 $610 maximum carryover, depending on the employer’s plan.

 LPFSA Eligible Expenses